Abrahamogbedobor/configure-ad/README.md

 - Clien_1 has been successfully joined to the domain, there will be system restart

 STEP6 (Setup Remote Desktop for non-administrative users on Client_1
-- Login to Clien_t as bryanogb.com\abraham_admin and open 'System Properties'
+- Login to Client_1 as bryanogbe.com\abraham_admin and open 'System Properties'
 - Open Remote Desktop
 - Allow 'Domain Users' access to remote desktop
--
+- Logout of Client_1 and log back in with the new users was cea
 -

 <h2>Deployment and Configuration Steps</h2>